Pressure-Assisted Toilets: Everything You Need to Know

 - When you flush the toilet, the compressed air forcefully pushes the water into the bowl.

-- The pressure vessel draws in more air and water for the next flush cycle.
+- The pressure vessel draws more air and water for the next flush cycle.

 When low-flow toilets were introduced, toilet manufacturers had to get innovative in order to produce toilets that flushed strongly after only one flush and did not clog frequently.
 It was possible to do that with a 3.5 gallons per flush toilet but not 1.6 gallons and below.